Nachtfeuer/primes/README.md

 those thread logic you usually would have to do.
 Also via cmake it's easy to integrate with just a small amount of cmake code.

+## Boost Fibers

+Fibers are non preemptive threads means that the fiber function itself decides when it gives control to other fibers (yield).
+The prime algorithm based on fibers runs single threaded which also means that you don't need synchronization.
+The managing overhead makes - here - fibers slightly slower than just running the loop without it.
+The main focus here was just to have a simple code example on how to use fibers which is - basically - not difficult.
+In an reactive environment like processing requests in a server the non blocking none synchronized idea behind fibers might give you a complete other picture.